nodatime/nodatime/www/unstable/userguide/migration-to-2.md

 Static properties on the pattern classes have been renamed to remove the `Pattern` suffix.
 For example, `LocalDateTimePattern.ExtendedIsoPattern` is now just `LocalDateTimePattern.ExtendedIso`.

+The `IsoDayOfWeek` properties in `LocalDate`, `LocalDateTime`, `OffsetDateTime` and `ZonedDateTime` are now just called `DayOfWeek`.
+The previous numeric `DayOfWeek` properties have been removed, but in all cases if you were actually calling them, you can just cast the `IsoDayOfWeek` to `int` and always get the same result, as all calendar systems use ISO days of the week.

 Period
 ====